flixhsw/http2mqtt/README.md

 Make a HTTP interface accessible via MQTT.

-**Warning**
-This repo does not contain all code yet.
-It will soon be added.

 ## Purpose

 This code and docker container make a device with a HTTP interface accessible via MQTT.